smartanthill/smartanthill2_0/docs/design-documents/protocols/sapairing.rst

 From OtA Pairing perspective, SmartAnthill Device can be in one of the following OtA pairing states:

 * PRE-PAIRING
-* PAIRING-ENTROPY-NEEDED (optional, see below)
 * PAIRING-MITM-CHECK
 * PAIRING-COMPLETED

 IMPORTANT: Change from any of the states into PRE-PAIRING state MUST be implemented ONLY via physical manipulations of end-user with SmartAnthill Device (and MUST NOT be allowed remotely).
 Examples of valid user interfaces to perform such a change include on-Device button or buttons (for example, if two buttons are simultaneously kept pressed for over N seconds) and on-Device PCB jumper.
 When changing Device state to PRE-PAIRING state, state of Device RNG (i.e. data used for random number generation) MUST NOT be affected.

-In PRE-PAIRING and PAIRING-ENTROPY-NEEDED states, SASP MUST use 'zero' AES-128 key (with AES key consisting of all zeros).
+In PRE-PAIRING state, SASP MUST use 'zero' AES-128 key (with AES key consisting of all zeros).

-In PRE-PAIRING and PAIRING-ENTROPY-NEEDED states, no programs are allowed to be sent to SACCP; only TODO SACCP packets are allowed.
+In PRE-PAIRING state, no programs are allowed to be sent to SACCP; only TODO SACCP packets are allowed.
 In PAIRING-MITM-CHECK state, SACCP programs are allowed; however, in this state, SACCP restricts EXEC command of Zepto VM to the only Built-In bodypart (id=BUILTIN_BODYPART_PAIRING).

 From security perspective, SmartAnthill OtA pairing works as follows: